RishatZagidullinResume/MaxwellHPC2d/README.md

 ## Visualization and demo

 * For visualization purposes see __2d_py.py__ script.
-It uses **PyQt5** for a simple GUI interactible and **pyopengl** for visualization.
+It uses **PyQt5** for a simple GUI interactable and **pyopengl** for visualization.
 The script accepts 3 command line arguments.
 For example, `python3 2d_py.py 100 8 4` meaning: 100 time iterations are going to be visualized, mesh was generated using 8 OpenMP threads and the numerical solution was performed by 4 MPI processes.

 * Below is an example of the numerical solution.